asrob-uc3m/robotDevastation-playground/README.md

 # robotDevastation-research
-Easy stuff for beginners that wants to start developing on robotDevastation.
+Easy stuff for beginners that want to start developing on robotDevastation.